This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 4. Programming is the future

-When you consider how the environment is changing, coding is a particular skill to have.
+Coding is a particular skill when you consider how the environment is changing.
 Computer code is being used by a growing number of companies, and not just by those in the technology industry.

 A child who learns to code will have an advantage in life, with more job prospects available in the future, regardless of the sector they want to work in.
 This is one of the most compelling reasons why coding for kids is essential.